Old San Juan, Puerto Rico

-The city is characterized by its cobblestone streets and colorful buildings that date back to the sixteenth and seventeenth centuries, when the island was Spanish.
-The district is also characterized by the large number of public squares and churches, including the Metropolitan Cathedral of San Juan, which houses the tomb of the Spanish explorer Juan Ponce de León.
+The city is characterized by its cobblestone streets and colorful buildings dating back to the sixteenth and seventeenth centuries, when the island was Spanish.
+The historic district is also characterized by the large number of plazas and public churches, including the Metropolitan Cathedral of San Juan, which houses the tomb of the Spanish explorer Juan Ponce de León.
 With the abundance of shops, historical places, museums, restaurants, its ancient beauty and architectural peculiarity, Old San Juan is one of the touristic axes of the island.

-Old San Juan is the most preserved city in America since the 15th century, where you can see the true style of life and architecture made by the Spaniards of those times.
+Old San Juan is the most conserved city of America since the XV century, where you can see the true lifestyle and architecture made by the Spaniards of those times.
 Old San Juan transports you to a provincial era in the 21st century.

-Today, Old San Juan is a busy center for tourism.
-San Juan is the main port Caribbean cruise and hosts more than 28 cruise lines, attracting millions of tourists to the city every year.
+Today Old San Juan is a very busy center for tourism.
+San Juan is the main Caribbean cruise port and hosts more than 28 cruise lines, attracting millions of tourists to the city each year.
 You can tour the entire city that is 465 years old on foot.
-The El Morro and San Cristóbal forts are open for tourists just as many of the houses and buildings of the 16th and 17th centuries have been restored to their original architectural splendor and now house several museums full of fascinating stories and artifacts that tell the story of this ancient city.
+The El Morro and San Cristóbal forts are open for tourists, just as many of the houses and buildings of the 16th and 17th centuries have been restored to their splendor with their original architecture which now houses several museums full of fascinating stories and artifacts that tell the history of this ancient city.

-Attractions – Places to Go Around Old San Juan
+Attractions – Places to Visit in Old San Juan and Nearby Areas

 San Juan Bay

-San Juan Bay is the busiest ocean port in the Caribbean, bringing in half of the region’s trade and over one million cruise ship visitors a year.
-San Juan Bay’s beauty and ecological diversity attracts tourism and a variety of recreational activities.
-Bayside shops carry everything from gold jewelry to island arts and crafts.
+San Juan Bay is the busiest maritime port in the Caribbean, attracting half of the region’s trade and more than one million cruise visitors per year.
+The beauty and ecological diversity of San Juan Bay attracts tourism and a variety of recreational activities.
+The stores in Bahia de San Juan carry everything from gold jewelry to arts and crafts on the island.

-Built in 1635, it’s the oldest and last gate standing since.
-San Juan was a gated city with five gates including the San Juan Gate “La Puerta de San Juan” which was the main gate to the city.
-As you approach the gate you will be able to see the inscription “Benedictus qui venit in nomine Domini” Blessed who comes in the name of the Lord.
+Built in 1635, it is the oldest entrance gate and the one that has existed since then.
+San Juan was a city enclosed by five doors, including the “La Puerta de San Juan”, which was the main gate of the city.
+As you approach the door, you will see the inscription “Benedictus qui venit in nomine Domini” Blessings to all who come in the name of the Lord.

-The City Wall is one of the most valuable historical monuments and one of the most popular tourist attractions in Puerto Rico.
-Built with the purpose of protecting the city from enemy attacks.
+The city wall of San Juan is one of the most valuable historical monuments and one of the most popular tourist attractions in Puerto Rico.
+Built for the purpose of protecting the city from enemy attacks.
 Its construction began in 1634 and its masonry walls 20 feet thick were completed in 1782.
 From here, you can see across the bay the “Isla de Cabras” and a small Spanish fort “Fortín San Juan de la Cruz”.

 The largest fort ever built by Spain in the New World.
 The imposing “Castillo San Cristóbal” was completed in 1785.
-It was intended to protect against an invasion of land, so it was ingeniously designed according to a model of “defense in depth” that created numerous successful barriers against the advance of enemy forces.
+Its intention was to protect against the invasion of the land, so it was ingeniously designed according to a model of “defense in depth” that created numerous successful barriers against the advance of enemy forces.
 In 1983, the site was recognized as a World Heritage Site by UNESCO.

-Located on the Northwestern most point of old San Juan, the Castillo San Felipe del Moro was built on the orders of King Charles V of Spain.
-Construction began in 1539 and over the next 400 years additions were added to keep up with military technology.
-During World War I and World War II, the US Military occupied the fort and continued to until 1961.
-In 1983 the fort was named a UNESCO World Heritage Site.
-The fort, known simply as El Morro, consists of six levels.
+Located on the northwest tip of old San Juan, the San Felipe del Moro Castle was built by order of King Carlos V of Spain.
+Construction began in 1539 and for 400 years additions were added to keep up with military technology.
+During the First and Second World War, the US Army occupied the fortress until 1961.
+In 1983, the fortress was named a World Heritage Site by the UN

-La Fortaleza was built in the early 1500’s as the first fortification in San Juan Harbor.
-Built to defend against invaders, the fort was only successfully conquered twice, once by the British in 1533 and once by the Dutch.
-Today the fort is the residence and working offices of the Governor of Puerto Rico and is the oldest functioning Executive mansion in the western hemisphere.
-While the fort is still a functioning building, tours are offered where you can see examples of early Spanish architecture and old stone fortifications.
+The Fortress was built at the beginning of 1500 as the first fortification in the port of San Juan.
+Built to defend against the invaders, the fort was only conquered twice, once by the British in 1533 and once by the Dutch.
+Today the fortress is the residence and work offices of the governor of Puerto Rico and is the oldest mansion in executive functioning in the Western Hemisphere.
+While the fortress is still a functional building, excursions are offered where you can see examples of early Spanish architecture and ancient stone fortifications.

-The beach of Condado is a very popular beach among tourists in San Juan craving for a Caribbean beach resort experience with all the vibrant life of a city just steps away.
-Condado is often compared to the vibe of Miami Beach, the cultural experiences, nearby beaches and world class attractions make Condado Beach even more attractive, not to mention the weather is warmer all year round.
+Condado Beach is a very popular beach among tourists in San Juan who crave an experience at a Caribbean beach resort with all the vibrant life of a city just steps away.
+County is often compared to the Miami Beach environment, cultural experiences, nearby beaches and world-class attractions make Condado Beach even more attractive, not to mention that the weather is warmer all year round.

-El Capitolio de Puerto Rico was to become the House of Representatives and the location for senators’ offices.
+The Capitol of Puerto Rico would have become the House of Representatives and the location of the seats of the senators.
 The building faces the Atlantic Ocean and has a somewhat intimidating design.
-With its spectacular architectural design and beautiful friezes and mosaics added as a finishing touch, the Capital Building of Puerto Rico is an impressive feat of construction and décor that instills respect and awe into all that come through its doors.
-There are two main entrances to the Puerto Rico Capital Building; one entrance is to the south and the other to the North.
+With its spectacular architectural design and beautiful friezes and mosaics added as a final touch, the building of the Capital of Puerto Rico is an impressive feat of construction and decoration that instills respect and admiration in everyone who comes through its doors.
+There are two main entrances to the Capital Building of Puerto Rico; one entrance is to the south and the other to the north.

 Plaza de Armas

-This is the city’s nominal ‘central’ square, laid out in the 16th century with the classic look of plazas from Madrid and Mexico.
-A highlight of the plaza is the Alcaldía, which dates from 1789 and has twin turrets resembling those of its counterpart in Madrid.
+This is the “central” square that nominates the city, presented in the sixteenth century with the classic look of the squares of Madrid and Mexico.
+A highlight of the square is the City Hall, which dates from 1789 and has two turrets similar to those of its counterpart in Madrid.
 This building houses the mayor’s office and is the site of periodic exhibitions.
-As one of the main squares in San Juan, Plaza de Armas often serves as a meeting point for both locals and tourists.
-The square is dominated by an impressive round fountain, surrounded by four statues that personify the four seasons.
+Being one of the main squares in San Juan, the Plaza de Armas serves as a meeting point for both local residents and tourists.
+The square is dominated by an impressive round fountain, surrounded by four statues that personify the four seasons of the year.

-Playita del Condado Beach will feel like a surprise when you visit the district of Condado.
-As you cross Puente Dos Hermanos bridge east onto Ashford Avenue, you’ll find a small beach tucked away on the northeast corner with soft golden sand shaded by palm trees and almond trees.
-Although small, this beach certainly makes up for it with its clear, calm, aquamarine waters.
-This beach is also a historic site.
-Across from it, you can enjoy views of Fortin (Fort) San Geronimo contrasting with the modern architecture of Plaza Caribe Hilton.
+Being in the Playita del Condado feels like a surprise when visiting the Condado district.
+When you cross the Puente Dos Hermanos bridge to the east along Avenue Avenue, you will find a small beach hidden in the northeast corner with soft golden sand in the shade of palm trees and almond trees.
+Although small, this beach is undoubtedly compensated with its clear and calm waters of aquamarine color.
+This beach is also a historical place.
+On the other side, you can enjoy the views of Fortin (Fort) San Gerónimo that contrast with the modern architecture of Plaza Caribe Hilton.

 Things to Know Before You Go